Philip Klutznick

-Philip Morris Klutznick (July 9, 1907 – August 14, 1999) was a U.S. administrator who served as U.S. Secretary of Commerce from January 9, 1980 to January 19, 1981 under President Jimmy Carter.
-He was a prominent leader of several Jewish organisations, including as President of the World Jewish Congress from 1977 to 1979.
+Philip Morris Klutznick (July 9, 1907 – August 14, 1999) was a U.S. administrator who served as U.S. Secretary of Commerce from January 9, 1980, to January 19, 1981, under President Jimmy Carter.
+He was a prominent leader of several Jewish organisations, including as president of the World Jewish Congress from 1977 to 1979.

 Early life

-Klutznick was born on July 9, 1907, in Kansas City, Missouri, the son of Morris and Minnie Klutznick, who had emigrated from Poland two years earlier.
+Klutznick was born on July 9, 1907, in Kansas City, Missouri, the son of Morris and Minnie Klutznick, who had emigrated from Russian Poland two years earlier.
 In 1924, Klutznick participated in the formation of the second chapter of the Jewish fraternal youth organization Aleph Zadik Aleph (AZA).
 He became the 2nd Grand Aleph Godol (International Teen President) of the expanding organization in 1925.
 After high school, he became the first executive director of AZA.

-He attended the University of Kansas at Lawrence and the University of Nebraska at Lincoln and received an LL.B. degree in 1930 from Creighton University in Omaha, Nebraska.
+He attended the University of Kansas at Lawrence and the University of Nebraska and received an LL.B. degree in 1930 from Creighton University in Omaha, Nebraska.
 After school, he worked as an attorney and became involved in housing construction.
 During World War II, he was responsible for building homes for defense workers in the eastern United States including the construction of the residential town of Oak Ridge, Tennessee, where parts of the atomic bomb were being developed in the Manhattan Project.
 After the war, he built suburban shopping malls in the Chicago area in partnership with the Chicago department store chain, Marshall Field & Company.

 Career

 Klutznick's career in public service advanced along with his success in business.
 After World War II, he joined American Community Developers to create Park Forest, a suburb south of Chicago.
-In 1953, he was elected to the first of two three-year terms as President of B'nai B'rith.
+In 1953, he was elected to the first of two three-year terms as president of B'nai B'rith.
 His presidency focused on strengthening the century-old organization's internal structure and expanding its constituency.
 He visited B'nai B'rith districts worldwide and worked to strengthen lodges in post-war Europe and Israel.
 Domestically, he instituted a membership drive, expanded support for youth programs and travelled in the Southern United States to discuss B'nai B'rith support for school desegregation and the growing civil rights movement.

 Klutznick was also active in international affairs.
 In 1957, he served a three-month term as a United Nations delegate.
 He gained the rank of ambassador as US representative on the UN Economic and Social Council in 1960, working closely with United States Ambassador to the United Nations Adlai Stevenson II.
 Klutznick resigned his UN post two years later, contending that a failure to integrate political goals with economic and social needs undermined the effectiveness of international diplomacy.
 In later years, he remained active in international affairs, completing a survey of Brazilian housing for the Johnson administration, writing and speaking frequently on international issues and working with the United Nations Association of the United States of America.